 The FACSCanto RUO is equipped with three lasers (405 nm, 488 nm and 633 nm) that offer simultaneous 12-parameter detection and a FACSLoader.
 This state-of-the-art instrument offers fixed optical alignment as well as automated compensation and housekeeping routines, making it highly desirable to operate.

 The FACS LSRFortessa SORP is equipped with four lasers (405 nm, 488 nm, 561 nm and 633 nm) that offer simultaneous 18-parameter detection and a High Throughput Sampler (HTS) that provides fully automated and rapid sample acquisition.
-The system also includes an enhanced dual FSC detection system (PMT + diode) with the ability to detect 0.2 µm particles from noise.
+On one of our systems (LSRFortessa SORP), we have also included an enhanced dual FSC detection system (PMT + diode) with the ability to detect 0.2 µm particles from noise.

 This state-of-the-art instrument offers high power lasers that improve the detection of rare events as well as automated compensation and housekeeping routines, making it highly desirable to operate.